itsschwer/schwer-scripts/README.md

 This will create an Item Database in the currently selected folder if none exist.
 Otherwise, it will update (regenerate) an existing Item Database.
 To regenerate an Item Database after editing items, use either of the above methods for creating an Item Database or via the Inspector of the Item Database asset.

 #### Inventory
 Create an Inventory asset in a folder of your choice via `Create/Scriptable Objects/Item System/Inventory`.
 Assign this asset to the `InventoryManager` script attached to the instance of the `Inventory` prefab in the Scene.

 #### Play Mode
-Enter Play mode and assign the `InventoryManager` to the appropriate field in the Inspector for the Inventory asset (you will need to do this every time you enter Play mode — again, this is only intended for familiarisation).

-Experiment with the controls (Clear Inventory, Check, Set, Add, Remove, Clear) in the Inspector for the Inventory asset (make sure to assign an Item!).
+Enter Play mode and select your Inventory asset to experiment with the demo controls (make sure to assign an `Item` to the custom Inspector!).

 ## Usage guide
 Non-editor scripts are in the namespace `Schwer.ItemSystem`, so remember to add that as a `using` when working with the Item System.